You are here

 Transferring from/to Another School

-If you are currently taking classes at another institution and wish to transfer to Felician College, you must fill out the F-1 Transfer In Request form.
-Please notify the international student advisor at your current institution so that s/he can transfer your F-1 record in SEVIS to Felician College.
+If you are currently taking classes at another institution and wish to transfer to Felician University, you must fill out the F-1 Transfer In Request form.
+Please notify the international student advisor at your current institution so that s/he can transfer your F-1 record in SEVIS to Felician University.

 If you have been accepted to another institution and wish to transfer, you must notify the OIP so that we can transfer your F-1 record in SEVIS, and you can continue to maintain your status at your new school.
 Please fill out the F-1 Transfer Out Request form and submit it to us along with an acceptance letter from the institution to which you wish to transfer.